digitalrebar/provision/doc/install.rst

 #.
 DHCP Listeners can be set on an IP for each server interface.
 These listeners will respond to DHCP broadcasts on the matching network(s).
 Operators should ensure that no other DHCP servers are set up on the configured subnets.

 #.
-DHCP Relay allows other DHCP listeners to forward requests to the Rocket Skates server.
+DHCP Relay allows other DHCP listeners to forward requests to the DigitalRebar Provision server.
 In this mode, the server is passive and can easily co-exist with other DHCP servers.
 This mode works with the Provisioner by setting the many optional parameters (like next boot) that are needed for PXE boot processes.

 Provisioner (bootenvs)
 ----------------------

 The Provisioner is a combination of several services and a template expansion engine.
 The primary model is a boot environment (BootEnv) that contains crtical metadata to describe an installation process.
 This metadata includes templates that are dynamically expanded when machines boot.

-Rocket Skates CLI has a process that combines multiple calls to install BootEnvs.
+DigitalRebar Provision CLI has a process that combines multiple calls to install BootEnvs.
 The following steps will configure a system capable to :ref:`rs_provion_discovered`.

   ::